Redrock Canyons Of The Wild Escalante

 WEATHER: Warm sunny days and cool nights are typical; however, cold rain or even wet snow are possible, so prepare for snowstorms to 80 degree heat.
 Spring weather can change radically.
 Click here for the National Weather Service forecast.

-SPECIAL FEATURES: Some of the world’s most spectacular and colorful desert canyon scenery; beautiful spring wildflowers, especially during moist years.
+Utah BackpackingSPECIAL FEATURES: Some of the world’s most spectacular and colorful desert canyon scenery; beautiful spring wildflowers, especially during moist years.
+Golden colors in the fall.
 True desert, but plenty of water.
 There are lots of nesting and migratory birds.
 This is an amazing and otherworldly landscape like no other!

 SPECIAL TIPS: If you bring a camera, prepare to take lots of photos!
 We do recommend that you treat your water.
 Streams are silty, so bring iodine tablets in case your filter clogs.
 Because on portions of our route we will literally use the streambed/riverbed as our “trail”, your feet will be wet at times.
 So leave your heavy all-leather hiking boots at home!
-Lightweight fabric boots dry quickly and provide good support on the soft sand and smooth rock.
+Lightweight fabric boots dry quickly and provide good support on the soft sand and rock.

-STATUS: This trip is mostly within the Glen Canyon National Recreation Area (managed by the National Park Service) and partly within the Grand Staircase-Escalante National Monument (managed by the Bureau of Land Management).
+STATUS: This trip is partly within the Glen Canyon National Recreation Area (managed by the National Park Service) and partly within the Grand Staircase-Escalante National Monument (managed by the Bureau of Land Management).
 The area has not been designated Wilderness by Congress, so it is not yet fully protected from development.

 ITINERARY: The drive from Cedar City to the trailhead takes about 3 or so hours.
 Our first and last camps are often on the “slickrock” mesa above the canyons, with big wonderful views.
 There are usually two layovers.
 Our route will allow plenty of leisure time to view and explore petroglyphs, ruins, hanging gardens, slot canyons… This place is utterly magic… and wild!